UniteForHumanity/UniteForHumanity/readme.md

 Stem Volunteering Platform<br>
 Presenter from CSNYC or ScriptEd

+Our Kickoff attendees suggested ta number of potential projects to address these challenges.
+We have compiled a list of suggestions at <a href"https://public.etherpad-mozilla.org/p/Uniteforhumanity">https://public.etherpad-mozilla.org/p/Uniteforhumanity</a>.
+If any of these projects appeal to you, look for the team leader who suggested them.

 <b>Prompts</b>

 These are big challenges to tackle so we’ve borrowed some prompts from New York Public Library’s hack events to stimulate conversations and project ideas!

-Discover: What new experiences can we make around UN Sustainable Development Goals?<br>
+<b>Discover</b>: What new experiences can we make around UN Sustainable Development Goals?<br>
-Find: How can we make it easier to search for information related to the SDGs?<br>
+<b>Find</b>: How can we make it easier to search for information related to the SDGs?<br>
-Listen: What are some meaningful ways we can augment the experience of communicating needs within affected communities?<br>
+<b>Listen</b>: What are some meaningful ways we can augment the experience of communicating needs within affected communities?<br>
-Share: How can we make it easier to share information and resources?<br>
+<b>Share</b>: How can we make it easier to share information and resources?<br>
-Learn: What can we learn from the UN SDG?
+<b>Learn</b>: What can we learn from the UN SDG?
 How can what we build be used in an educational context?<br>
-Engage: How can we engage diverse and disperse communities in solving problems?<br>
+<b>Engage</b>: How can we engage diverse and disperse communities in solving problems?<br>
-Access: How can we make available resources more usable for people with disabilities?
+<b>Access</b>: How can we make available resources more usable for people with disabilities?

 <h3><a name="judging"></a>Judging Criteria and Prizes</h3>